gghidoli/flatlogs/readme.md

 todo:
-[ ] move make file to top-level directory
+- [ ] move makefile to top-level directory
-[ ] install both flatlogcodes and headers to a system standard directory (/usr/local) [ ] install headers to something like /usr/local/include/flatlogs/ [ ] tests
+- [ ] install both flatlogcodes and headers to a system standard directory (/usr/local)
+- [ ] install headers to something like /usr/local/include/flatlogs/
+- [ ] tests
-[ ] cmake? (want to detect flatbuffers, etc.)
+- [ ] cmake? (want to detect flatbuffers, etc.)